XIMDEX/xcms/INSTALLATION.md

     	sudo chmod g+s logs (optional)
     	sudo chmod g+s conf (optional)
 	```
+	In this example, 'www-data' are the user and group that apache runs on.
-	You may **need superuser privileges** to do that!
+	> You may **need superuser privileges** to do that!
 (Type *sudo* before the above commands)

-	> So, in this example, user and group 'www-data' are running the web processes as declared in the apache configuration file.

-4. **Create a new database and a user**:
+4. **Create a new database and a new user**:
     ```
     CREATE DATABASE `ximdex-db`;
-    ```
-    Now we need an user to accesss this schema, with all privileges.
-If you have to create a new one, we can help you with this SQL statements:
-    ```
     CREATE USER 'ximdex-user'@'localhost' IDENTIFIED BY 'ximdex-pass';
-    ```
-    Finally, grant accesses:
-    ```
     GRANT ALL PRIVILEGES ON `ximdex-db`.* TO 'ximdex-user'@'localhost' WITH GRANT OPTION;
     ```
-    > This information will be asked in the following step.
+    > This information will be requested in the following step.

 5. **Point your web browser** to your just installed Ximdex CMS instance URL (i.e.: http://YOURHOST/myximdex or http://localhost/myximdex) to run the configuration tool that will load the database, create users and install Ximdex's modules.

 ## C) Manual Installation

 If you want to control all the installation process, visit install/XIMDEX_manualinstallation_guidelines.md.